Volkswagen zooms ahead in extension of alliance with Ford to electric, automated cars

 Ford Chief Executive Jim Hackett said at a news briefing on Friday in New York he expects “chimneys of data that will be spewing from the vehicles” that will use Argo’s self-driving technology.

 VW will invest $2.6 billion in Argo AI, Ford’s self-driving cars venture, and will buy $500 million worth of Argo shares from Ford, giving the two automakers equal stakes in the startup.
+Evercore ISI analysts said the deal’s structure suggested each automaker will own about 40%, with Argo owning the rest.

 VW CEO Herbert Diess said at the briefing the Argo platform was “the best solution for Volkswagen” to speed self-driving vehicles to market, and that Ford and VW together intend to make that platform “a global industry standard.”

+Any partnerships added in the future “will probably be outside of the auto industry,” Ford’s president of new businesses, technology and strategy, Jim Farley, told Reuters when asked if this was a possibility.

+Ford and Argo officials said moving goods was as much a focus as moving people, with Ford focused on offering services to consumers.
+Ford officials said they remained committed to launching autonomous vehicles by 2021, but Farley said large-scale commercialization would occur many years after that.

-Ford also will build an electric car in Europe, starting in 2023, using VW’s MEB electric vehicle platform, the companies said.
+Ford, whose shares were up about 2.7%, also will build an electric car in Europe, starting in 2023, using VW’s MEB electric vehicle platform, the companies said.

 “Our global alliance is beginning to demonstrate even greater promise, and we are continuing to look at other areas on which we might collaborate,” Diess said.